Lesson 6 of 7 - Learn what kids need and how to parent effectively

 Here, co-parenting means "the ongoing process of adults helping each other identify and fill their and their kids'' primary needs."
 Compared to typical bioparents, co-parents in average divorcing families and stepfamilies have a harder time doing this well because...

-• there are more people, relationships, roles, homes, and competing needs; and...
+• there are more people, relationships, roles, people, and competing needs; and...

 • more concurrent conflicts and distractions, and usually...